Wernfried/daterangepicker/README.md

 - Added option `onOutsideClick` where you can define whether picker shall apply or revert selected value
 - Added option `initalMonth` to show datepicker without an initial date
 - Added option `singleMonthView` to show single month calendar, useful for shorter ranges
+- Added option `showOnClick` and `button` to provide better control when DateRangePicker pops up
 - Better validation of input parameters, errors are logged to console
 - Highlight range in calendar when hovering over pre-defined ranges
 - Option `autoUpdateInput` defines whether the attached `<input>` element is updated when the user clicks on a date value.<br>